QuestPDF/QuestPDF-Documentation/docs/api-reference/element.md

 # Element

-Sometimes it is useful to alter the document's content based on a condition.
-It is practically only a syntactic sugar to simplify your code.
-Use this component to achieve such results without breaking the fluent API chain:
+Sometimes it is useful to alter a document's content based on a condition.
+The `Element` component can provide the syntactic sugar needed to achieve this without breaking the fluent API chain as illustrated below:

 ```csharp{6-7,18}
 // before